shanefenske/Bsh-Shell/README.md

-Note: requires additional fiies written by professor to run.
+Note: requires additional files written by professor to run.

 Bsh is a simple shell, a baby brother of the Bourne-again shell bash, and offers a limited subset of bash's functionality (plus some extras):